 There is growing interest in establishing a rigorous theory of two dimensional continuum quantum gravity.
 Heuristically, quantum gravity is a metric chosen on the sphere uniformly among all possible metrics.
 Although there are successful discrete mathematical quantum gravity models, we do not yet have a satisfactory continuum definition of a planar random length metric space (rather than random measure).
-One possible toy model is to start with a unit square, divide it into four squares and then recursively at each stage pick a square uniformly at random from the current squares (ignoring their sizes) and divide it to four squares and so on.
+One possible toy model is to start with a unit square divide it four squares and now recursively at each stage pick a square uniformly at random from the current squares (ignoring their sizes) and divide it to four squares and so on.
 Look at the minimal number of squares needed in order to connect the bottom left and top right corner with a connected set of squares.
 We conjecture that there is a deterministic scaling function, such that after dividing the random minimal number of squares needed after n subdivisions by it, the result is a non degenerate random variable.
 Establishing the conjecture will provide a random planar length metric space.
-Does the shortest geodesic stabilizes as we further divide?

 Since the conjecture seems hard, we start by studying the simplest recursive constructions after trees.
 As you will see below even here we mostly have questions and conjectures.
-The section is based on an ongoing project with Nicolas Curien.
+The section is based on an on going project with Nicolas Curien.